DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/installer.rst

 * Set track modes
 * Advanced Config

-Only the Motor Driver and WiFi will be covered here.
-If you have installed different hardware to that recommended, see the :doc:`/ex-installer/installing` page for instructions on the additional configuration options.
+Only the *Motor Driver* and *WiFi* will be covered on this page.
+If you have installed different hardware to that recommended, see the :doc:`/ex-installer/installing` page for instructions on all the available configuration options.

 |force-break|